 If mixed in water, it can be used as a sore throat spray.
 Try just one drop of oregano essential oil in one ounce of water and coat the back of the throat to help fight infection.
 For my favorite sore throat spray recipe, check out my post here.

-This method can also be used to treat candida and SIBO as well as for fighting off intestinal worms and parasites.
+This method can also be used to treat candida and SIBO as well as for fighting off intestinal worms and parasites and treating the stomach flu. (source)

 In the Home